space-schnoodle/docker-concepts-example/README.md

 ```

 sh is the command processor, now we have full terminal access.
-We use control d or exit to exit.
+We use control d or type exit to exit.

 # Bonus